- NEW - You’re Not Alone, We’re Here for You – Classroom Activities

 Two videos created by BeSmartBeWell that provide insight into how students can help students.

-- NEW - A Guide to Plan a School Event
+- A Guide to Plan a School Event

 This five-step guide provides helpful information to create a meaningful event; including how to form your committee, setting the date and location, planning your activities, promoting your event, and holding the event.